top of page

 Silver Springs, Clonmel, home of Charles and Eliza Bianconi; Trollope was a regular guest, and Eliza believed that Silverbridge in The Last Chronicle of Barset was intended to recall the house.

-The Athenaeum Club, Drawing Room (James Holland painting, 1841); Trollope joined the club in 1864.
+The Athenaeum Club, Drawing Room (by James Holland, oil on canvas, 1841); Trollope joined the club in 1864.

 SS Great Britain, which Trollope sailed on from Liverpool to Melbourne in 1871.
 He wrote Lady Anna in its entirety while on board.